 The import process to China does not have the same “cash back” incentive for Chinese export agent.
 The only money that can be received is from their import fees.

 We do not recommend been involved in importing the goods into China directly.
 Make sure the Chinese purchaser is responsible.

 This approach can become more complex when you are moving from B2C trading in China to supplying wholesalers.
 Our recommendation is you must take note of the notes above and that while you did not need product certification for B2C sales, you will need it if the products are been resold within China.

 If you are exporting to China you must make sure that your band is registered in China.
 This is practically important if the Chinese are having to test the products in China.
 The certification can then be cross reference to band registration which will give you access to the certification for further exports to China.

-Additional, please make sure your website can be seen in China and that is up to date before you start trading in China.
-Chinese businesses will always check your website as a point of reference.
+Additional, please make sure your internet site can be seen in China and that is up to date before you start trading in China.
+Chinese businesses will always check your internet site as a point of reference.

 Exporting within China maybe a strange thing to say.
 Original many major cities had export manufacturing areas.
 This allows the goods to be manufacture for export only.
 The product made are not subject to the rules and regulations of Chinese market;

 e.g. you can make a kettle for the EU market with EU power certification.
 Chinese CCC power certification is not required as the product is being exported.

 If oversea companies are selling goods in China made in China please make sure you are able to do so.